• Art magazine

 Combo was born the son of a Lebanese Christian father and a Moroccan Muslim mother and started his career as an artist at the age of 16.

-He first attracted the attention of the media in 2012 when he applied advertising for the nuclear industry in the Chernobyl zone.
-In China he painted Google pages that were censored by the country's communist party: the place of heavenly peace, the arrest of Ai Weiwei, etc.
+He first attracted media attention in 2012 when he put up advertising for the nuclear industry in the Chernobyl exclusion zone.
+In China, he painted Google pages that were censored by the Communist Party of the country: Tiananmen Square, the arrest of Ai Weiwei, etc.

 He also worked with the feminist group Femen .
 On the day of the Bastille in 2013, he painted a huge reinterpretation of Delacroix 'painting "Freedom leads the people" and inserted women instead of the Jacobin women who marched towards freedom.